liavm1998/PrimeCounter/readme.md

 <img src="images/our_output.jpeg" alt="Description" width="300"/>

-We can see that our output achieved a better score.
+We can see that our output achieved better scores.